Spin-1 quarkonia in a rotating frame and their spin contents

 The leading perturbative diagram which contributes to $\Pi_{\rm{I}}^{\rm{rot}}$ is shown in Fig.\ref{leadingpert}.
 Here, the propagator with one star symbol($\bigstar$) indicates the insertion of interaction terms linear in $\Omega$ on the quark propagator.
 The perturbative result can be expressed by a simple dispersion relation,

 where $\Pi^{\text{rot}}_{\text{I}}(s)=\Pi^{\rm{rot}}_{\text{I},S_q}(s)+\Pi^{\rm{rot}}_{\text{I},{L_k}}(s)$ and

-Here, $\hat{L}_p$ has no contribution because it already contains one gluon field.
+Here, $\hat{L}_p$ and $\hat{J}_g$ have no contribution because they already contain gluon fields.
 Now we can extract $\go$ in the perturbative region by comparing this OPE result with the corresponding phenomenological expression given in Eq.(\ref{simplerelationds}),

 where $\Pi^\vac_\text{I}(s)$ is the leading perturbative contribution for the vacuum OPE which is given by $u(3-u^2)/(8\pi)$ with $u=\sqrt{1-4m^2/s}$.
 Here, the left hand side is directly computed by collecting all responses of the quarks in the rotating frame and the right hand side is derived from a phenomenological point of view.
 Interestingly, we find